On a spectral sequence for the cohomology of infinite loop spaces: Derived Functors of

 \subsection{Restricted Vector Spaces}

-In this subsection we define restricted vector spaces and make some observations about their structure --- in particular, we prove that a restricted vector space always has a basis --- and then show that a choice of basis for the homology of a chain complex of restricted vector spaces determines a decomposition of the chain complex up to quasi-isomorphism as a direct sum of certain very simple complexes.
+In this subsection we define restricted vector spaces and make some observations about their structure --- in particular, we show that a chain complex of restricted vector spaces always decomposes up to quasi-isomorphism as a direct sum of certain very simple complexes.

 \begin{defn} A \defterm{restricted vector space} (over $\F$) is a non-negatively graded vector space $V$ equipped with linear maps $\phi_{i} \colon V^{i} \to V^{2i}$ for all $i$, called the \defterm{restriction maps} of $V$, such that $\phi_{0}\colon V^{0} \to V^{0}$ is the identity.
 A homomorphism of restricted vector spaces $f \colon V \to W$ is a homomorphism of graded vector spaces such that $\phi_{i}f^{i} = f^{2i}\phi_{i}$ for all $i$.
 We write $\Restr$ for the category of restricted vector spaces and restricted vector space homomorphisms. \end{defn}